PiSugar/melotts.axcl/README.md

 [Spanish Models](https://huggingface.co/M5Stack/MeloTTS-Spanish-ax650)

-You can fork the model repositories and link them in `arguments.json` for easier management.
+You can clone the model repositories and link them in `arguments.json` for easier management.

 ## Start Server